 - Polite & respectful – do not be hyper-aggressive, threatening, or self-righteous

 - Helpful – meaning the employee offers practical solutions to assist HR in dealing with the problem

 - Written – always put your complaint in writing and keep a copy

 - Specific – dates, details, and witnesses

-If you have complained to your employer about a hostile sexual environment, and your employer is failing to take any action to stop such conduct, then you should contact a great employment lawyer immediately.
+If you have complained to your employer about a toxic sexual environment, and your employer is failing to take any action to stop such conduct, then you should contact a great employment lawyer immediately.

 Sadly, sexual harassment in the workplace is still a common occurrence in California.
 Most employees are unaware of their rights when it comes to harassment, and a lot of times, employers fail to inform their employees of such rights.
 Therefore, if you feel like you have been sexually harassed, you should contact a sexual harassment lawyer immediately.